spectrocloud/tutorials/terraform/edge-tf/README.md

 ## Prerequisites
-You will need the following things before getting started:
+You will need the following items before getting started:
-1. Spectro Cloud API key generated from the Palette.
+1. Spectro Cloud API key generated from Palette.
 2. Palette project name where you will deploy your resources.
 3. Virtual IP address for your Edge cluster.
 4. Three Edge host IDs, similar to `edge-ae4c3842a651f6e671cca5901b831edf`, one for the master pool node and two for worker pool nodes.